Being aware when teaching students with epilepsy

 Teaching plan on epilepsy

 Students with epilepsy may need some adjustments for learning and examinations.
-By speaking with the student and their parents, you can implement small changes that can make a big difference:
+By speaking with the student, their parents and the school nurse, you can implement small changes that can make a big difference:

 • Examinations: Sometimes the student may be tired because they've had seizures or are not sleeping properly.
 Being flexible with exam dates can help a lot.
 They can also benefit from having extra time during tests.
 Measuring for understanding rather than memory of facts is also beneficial.